Laapata: Plot

 The story revolves around three characters of the same household; Falak, a badminton player (played by Sarah Khan), Geeti, a tiktoker (played by Ayeza Khan), and Shams a gambler and later a millworker (played by Ali Rehman Khan).
 Geeti and Falak are first cousins and Shams' family was taken in by them when they were children.
 Falak and Shams are deeply in love and consult their family for marriage, to which they agree.
 Meanwhile, Geeti and her friend Nasreen (played by Inaya Khan) are scheming and trying their best to get Geeti and Shams together.
-Geeti has feelings for Shams, but it was more so her rivalry with Falak that caused this ruckus.
+Geeti has feelings for Shams, but more than that it is her rivalry with Falak that has played a part in her pursuing Shams.
 Nevertheless, after many failed attempts at winning Shams over, Falak and Shams get engaged.
 Everything is going well until Shams gets caught in one of his gambling schemes.
 Shams became involved with a don in the gambling scene (who was also a cop) and was arrested after not being able to pay his dues from losing a bet.
 Through this illegal arrest, he was unrightfully sentenced for many years under terrorism instead for gambling.
 This was done by the same cop and gambler that Shams lost against (played by Saife Hassan).
 Shams was "Laapata" and nobody knew where he went.

 After two years, after winning the badminton championship, Falak decided to get a job, where she meets Daniyal, her boss (played by Mirza Gohar Rasheed).
 Daniyal is interested in Falak and proposes to her to which she rejects.
 However, after slowly winning her over and after losing any hope of Shams' return, Daniyal and Falak get married in an intimate ceremony, after which they relocate to Islamabad, where Daniyal works and resides.
 After many spurs of weird behaviors from Daniyal it is revealed that he is mentally unwell and is seeing a therapist and takes medications to control his anger.
 Meanwhile, Geeti is making successful Tik Toks, but also falls in love with an online friend, only to get robbed of her mother's jewelry.